Luzkan/smells/content/smells/parallel-inheritance-hierarchies.md

 ---
-slug: "parallel-inheritance-hierarchies"
+slug: 'parallel-inheritance-hierarchies'
 meta:
   last_update_date: 2022-04-19
-  title: "Parallel Inheritance Hierarchies"
+  title: 'Parallel Inheritance Hierarchies'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'Add a BasicUser, and you need a BasicFunctions.
+Add a PremiumUser, and here comes PremiumFunctions.
+Every subclass in one hierarchy demands a mirror in the other, and the cost of every new feature doubles.'
   known_as:
     - ---
 categories:
-  expanse: "Between"
+  expanse: 'Between'
   obstruction:
     - Change Preventers
   occurrence: